 Our skin is not only the most visible part of our bodies, but it’s also a living organ system that’s exposed to the outside world.
 We’re seeing a lot more sun now than we have in the last 4 decades.
 The sun is actually responsible for 90 percent of skin damage.
 This can result in new cases of skin cancer, as well as higher rates of Keratitis.
 This is a scaly rash that’s generally a precursor to skin cancer.
 Our skin consists of three layers.
 The innermost layer being the subcutaneous, dermis, and the epidermis.
 The epidermis is the outermost layer that protects the rest of the skin from our surrounding environment.
 Over time the cells in the epidermis can become thinner.
 Less collagen is produced which causes the skin to lose elasticity.

 Good skin requires cleansing and moisturizing, which is essential in removing dirt and dead cells.
 This will also prevent pimples and blemishes.
 Cleansing and moisturizing should become a strict regimen every day to remain effective.
 In addition, a healthy diet is also beneficial in improving skin health.
 Try to supplement your diet with foods that are rich in vitamins D and E. These consist of spinach, milk, fish, and various fruits like blueberries.These vitamins have been linked to improving skin’s tone and add moisture for growth.

 While exercise and the correct amount of sleep is important, it’s simply just not enough.
-As we progress through life our bodies can be affected in so many ways.
-It’s important to remember it’s not weird to ask for help, it’s weird to ignore these changes because we’re embarrassed.
+As we progress through life our bodies can be affected in many ways.
+It is important to remember it’s not weird to ask for help. it’s weird to ignore these changes because we’re embarrassed.